 The following day was really the day after.
 Carlo’s death seemed to have brought a sort of mournful silence over the city.
 The noise of the violence had slowly faded away as the evening shadows and the stars appeared.
 On Saturday a quarter of a million people marched peacefully in an almost unreal atmosphere.
 The Black Block had vanished and the police just patrolled, as if the cops had already given vent to the adrenaline violence they had carried inside the previous day and now the hangover had taken over.

 So when my wife called me on that evening and sighed in relief, nobody knew that the Diaz raid was about to begin and that that silence at dusk was just the peace before the final storm.
-The police fascist squadrismo continued after the Diaz raid when the people they had arrested inside the school was taken to Bolzaneto prison and to the emergency room of a nearby hospital.
+The police fascist squadrismo continued after the Diaz raid when the people they had arrested inside the school were taken to Bolzaneto prison and to the emergency room of a nearby hospital.
 Here is the second part of the report to complete the picture.
 On that Saturday night, as throughout the whole event in which the dark night of dictatorship stepped in once again, we saw ‘the most serious violation of democratic rights in a democratic country since WWII’, as Amnesty International later declared.
-Not only symbolically, deputy Prime Minister and Home Secretary Gianfranco Fini, leader of the post fascist Alleanza Nazionale, was supervising the whole operation inside the police headquarter in Genoa.
+Not only symbolically, Deputy Prime Minister and Home Secretary Gianfranco Fini, leader of the post-fascist Alleanza Nazionale, was supervising the whole operation inside the police headquarters in Genoa.

 Treatment of prisoners at Bolzaneto